prachimittal23/prachimittal23/README.md

 ## 🚀 About Me

-I'm a **Cloud Engineer at American Tire Distributors** with about 3 years of full-stack and cloud engineering experience across **AWS, GCP, and Azure**.
-My current work spans Python services on GKE, FastAPI integrations secured with SAML/SSO, async data pipelines, and LLM-driven engineering workflows.
+I'm a **Cloud Engineer at American Tire Distributors**, building production Python services on **Google Kubernetes Engine**, FastAPI integrations secured with **Okta SSO + SAML**, and async data pipelines that move real data through real systems.
+About **3 years across AWS, GCP, and Azure**.

-Before this, I spent two years at Cognizant on Credit Suisse's wealth management platform building C#/.NET decision engines and complex SQL systems for client product eligibility. **MS in IT from Arizona State University (GPA 3.83).**
+Before this, I spent two years at **Cognizant on Credit Suisse's wealth management platform**, building C#/.NET decision engines and SQL systems that determined client eligibility for financial products across cross-border regulatory rules. **MS in IT from Arizona State University (GPA 3.83).**

-I bring AI into engineering when it earns its place.
-Daily Claude Code user.
-Strong opinions about clean code, TDD, and reliable async systems, with the openness to question them.
+I'm a daily **Claude Code** user, **Azure AI-102 certified**, and I bring AI into engineering when it earns its place.
+Strong opinions about clean code, TDD, and reliable async systems, held loosely.

+📍 Charlotte, NC · Willing to relocate anywhere in the United States

 ---